reset/reset.github.com/guide-authoring-cookbooks.md

 Bundler will install all of the dependent RubyGems and garauntee that you have the right versions.

+__note:__ Since we are using a pre-release of Berkshelf you will need to open the Gemfile and replace the `gem 'berkshelf'` line with

+    gem 'berkshelf', '>= 0.5.0.rc2'

 ## Starting your virtual machine

 A `Vagrantfile` was generated for you with a boilerplate configuration that should be suitable for our needs.
 The Vagrantfile is configured to download and boot a CentOS 6.3 Vagrant Box and provision it with `chef-solo`.
 I recommend sticking with these defaults while you are working through this guide.